Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The Turbo snail is assigned to the Turbo genus of sea snails.

-Turbos are the heavy artillery when it comes to battling algae in marine tanks.
+Turbos are heavy artillery when it comes to battling algae in marine tanks.

 These guys grow large and heavy.
 Your live rock should be well positioned and secured because it’s not unseen that a fat turbo knocks a piece of rockwork here and there.

-Mind that these guys are so effective at cleaning unwanted algal growth that you won’t need more than 2 or 3 for a large aquarium.
+Keep in mind that these guys are so effective at cleaning unwanted algal growth that you won’t need more than two or three for a large aquarium.

 Turbo Snails are reef-safe.

-Anyway, avoid putting the Mexican Turbo snail in tropical reef tanks as it won’t tolerate warm water temperatures.
+Avoid putting the Mexican Turbo snail in tropical reef tanks, as it won’t tolerate warm water temperatures.

 18. Amano shrimp (Caridina multidentata)